WalletGrower

 21-Month 0% APR: The Longest Available

-The 21-month 0% APR on balance transfers with zero fee is unmatched in the market.
-Most balance transfer cards offer 12-18 months or charge 3-5% transfer fees.
-Citi Simplicity eliminates both barriers.
+The 21-month 0% APR on balance transfers is tied for the longest available on a no-annual-fee card.
+Citi Simplicity does charge a 3% intro balance transfer fee within the first 4 months of account opening (5% after that window closes), but the fee is a fraction of the interest the 0% APR avoids on a typical 20%+ APR balance.
 If you're consolidating $10,000 in credit card debt at 20% APR, you're currently paying $200/month in interest alone.
-Transferring to Simplicity's 0% APR saves $2,400+ in interest over 12 months.
+Transferring to Simplicity's 0% APR saves $2,400+ in interest over 12 months โ€” the $300 transfer fee is paid back in well under two months.
 The key is having a payoff plan.
 Calculate your monthly payment needed to eliminate the balance before month 21.
 For a $5,000 transfer over 20 months, that's $250/month.
+And make sure your transfer settles within the 4-month window to get the 3% rate instead of the 5% rate.

 Post-Balance Transfer Strategy